 Different parts of the law are coming into effect at different times, each bringing different changes.

-This law aims to fundamentally change how Wales provides services to children and their families through community-based services, with the welfare of the young person as the absolute priority.
+The law aims to bring about a fundamental change in how Wales provides children’s social care services, promoting community-based approaches and ensuring the welfare of the child or young person is always the overriding priority.

 The new law brings some big challenges, like making sure there are enough care placements, managing the shift of private providers, having a well-trained workforce, and securing sustainable funding.
 A smooth transition will be vital.